 How you interact on the app matters.
 Suspicious messaging patterns or reports from other users can flag your account, potentially delaying or complicating a pending photo verification.

 - Genuine Conversations: Avoid sending identical copy-paste messages to multiple matches.
 Personalize your openers.
 For tips on starting conversations, see our guide on how to start a conversation on tinder.
+A lot of spammy behavior also overlaps with these common Tinder mistakes.

 - Respect Boundaries: Always treat other users with respect and avoid harassment or unsolicited explicit content.

-- Report Misconduct: Use the reporting feature if you encounter bad behavior; do not retaliate.
+- Report Misconduct: Use the reporting feature if you encounter bad behavior.
+Do not retaliate.

 By treating your Tinder profile and interactions as a system to be optimized for positive engagement and compliance, you minimize friction points like verification delays and general account reviews.